climateamante/curriculum.spa.mvc.mvp/readme.md

 There are times when we will need to apply the `CRUD` process to a nested set of `DOM` elements.
  > Example: updating a user profile and appending the new nested data.

 This function creates an `object tree` of `objects`.
 It's impossible to know exactly how many objects there may be.
-In addition, you may be unsure on how many properties those objects may have.
+In addition, you may be unsure about how many properties those objects contain.
 The `traverse function` loops over each object and builds an `object tree`.

 ### What is `.once`?
 `.once` is a method used to fire an event only once for a particular object.